 Timesheet: tracking hours

 Tracking your employees hours can also be a time-consuming task.
-And while some tracking software programs like ZoomShift allow you to track hours from within the program, sometimes a more simplified solution is what you need.
+And while a timesheet app like ZoomShift allows you to track hours from within the program, sometimes a more simplified solution is what you need.
 Apps like Timesheet allow you to use voice command to start and stop tracking while tracking billable hours, time off and record off-work time too.

 Suggestion Ox: feedback and suggestions